What will the perfect working space and future office look like?

 The fact that we’re already becoming digital nomads today and that the level of actual human interaction is becoming smaller and smaller will result in a gigantic need of intimacy later on.

-Read the article and discover how this will have an influence on different aspects of the office of the 2100s.
+Read the article and discover how this will have an influence on different aspects of the 2100-office.

 Read the article on this link to the BBC radio program.